-20 (iii) For a project for which environmental review has 21 commenced, the applicant demonstrates that the record of 22 proceedings is being prepared in accordance with Section 21189.86.

-(3) The Governor may certify up to 20 transportation-related projects for purposes of this chapter, including up to 10 state projects proposed by the Department of Transportation and up to 10 local or regional projects, that meet the requirements of

-27 subdivision (g) of Section 21189.81.

-(4) (A) The Governor may certify a project as a water-related project for purposes of this chapter if the project meets the requirements of subdivision (h) of Section 21189.81.

-(B) In addition to subparagraph (A), the Governor shall ensureall of the following:

-(i) The applicant agrees to pay the costs of the trial court andthe court of appeal in hearing and deciding any case challenging a lead agency's action on a certified project under this division,including payment of the costs for the appointment of a special including payment of the costs for the appointment of a specialmaster if deemed appropriate by the court, in a form and manner as provided in the rule of court adopted by the Judicial Council as provided in the rule of court adopted by the Judicial Cound

-39 under Section 21189.85.

-1 (ii) The applicant agrees to pay the costs of preparing the record 2 of proceedings for the project concurrent with the review and 3 consideration of the project under this division, in a form and 4 manner specified by the lead agency for the project.

-5 (iii) For a project for which environmental review has 6 commenced, the applicant demonstrates that the record of 7 proceedings is being prepared in accordance with Section 21189.86.
-8 (C) In addition to subparagraphs (A) and (B), the Governor may 9 certify a project as a water-related project for purposes of this 10 chapter only if the Governor finds that greenhouse gas emissions resulting from the project will be mitigated to the extent feasible.(b) The Office of Planning and Research may consult with other state agencies on and may issue guidelines regarding applications for and the certification of projects under this chapter.
-Any guidelines issued under this subdivision are not subject to the rulemaking provisions of the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code).

-(c) An applicant for certification of an infrastructure projectunder this chapter shall do all of the following:

-(1) Avoid or minimize significant environmental impacts in anydisadvantaged community.

-(2) If measures are required pursuant to this division to mitigate significant environmental impacts in a disadvantaged community, mitigate those impacts consistent with this division, including Section 21002.
-Mitigation measures required under this subdivision shall be undertaken in, and directly benefit, the affected community.

-(3) Enter into a binding and enforceable agreement to comply with this subdivision in its application to the Governor and to the lead agency prior to the agency's certification of the environmental impact report for the project.

-(d) The Office of Planning and Research shall make evidence and materials submitted for the certification of a project available to the public on its internet website at least 15 days before the

-36 certification of the project.

-37 (e) The Governor's decision to certify a project shall not be38 subject to judicial review.

-21189.83. (a) In addition to the requirements of Section21189.82, with respect to any energy infrastructure project or semiconductor or microelectronic project proposed by a private entity, the Governor may certify the project pursuant to this chapter only if the project does not result in any net additional emission of greenhouse gases, including greenhouse gas emissions from

-4 of greenhouse gases, including greenhouse gas emissions from 5 employee transportation.
-For purposes of this section, a project is

-6 deemed to meet the requirements of this section, a project is

-7 demonstrates to the satisfaction of the Governor that the applicant

-8 has a binding commitment that it will mitigate impacts resulting

-9 from the emission of greenhouse gases, if any, in accordance with
+- (iii) For a project for which environmental review has commenced, the applicant demonstrates that the record of proceedings is being prepared in accordance with Section 21189.86. - (C) In addition to subparagraphs (A) and (B), the Governor may certify a project as a water-related project for purposes of this chapter only if the Governor finds that greenhouse gas emissions resulting from the project will be mitigated to the extent feasible. - (b) The Office of Planning and Research may consult with other state agencies on and may issue guidelines regarding applications for and the certification of projects under this chapter.
+Any guidelines issued under this subdivision are not subject to the rulemaking provisions of the Administrative Procedure Act (Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code). - (c) An applicant for certification of an infrastructure project under this chapter shall do all of the following: - (1) Avoid or minimize significant environmental impacts in any disadvantaged community. - (2) If measures are required pursuant to this division to mitigate significant environmental impacts in a disadvantaged community, mitigate those impacts consistent with this division, including Section 21002.
+Mitigation measures required under this subdivision shall be undertaken in, and directly benefit, the affected community. - (3) Enter into a binding and enforceable agreement to comply with this subdivision in its application to the Governor and to the lead agency prior to the agency's certification of the environmental impact report for the project. - (d) The Office of Planning and Research shall make evidence and materials submitted for the certification of a project available to the public on its internet website at least 15 days before the certification of the project. - (e) The Governor's decision to certify a project shall not be subject to judicial review. - 39 21189.83. (a) In addition to the requirements of Section 40 21189.82, with respect to any energy infrastructure project or semiconductor or microelectronic project proposed by a private entity, the Governor may certify the project pursuant to this chapter only if the project does not result in any net additional emission of greenhouse gases, including greenhouse gas emissions from employee transportation.
+For purposes of this section, a project is deemed to meet the requirements of this section if the applicant demonstrates to the satisfaction of the Governor that the applicant has a binding commitment that it will mitigate impacts resulting from the emission of greenhouse gases, if any, in accordance with Section 21183.6.

-10 Section 21183.6.